rszyma/vscode-kanata/vscode/README.md

 ### Features

 - syntax highlighting
-- syntax checking (shows errors and their position)
+- syntax validation (shows errors and their position)

+### Settings

+- If you want use `include` blocks in your kanata config files you need to enable the support for them in VS Code settings under "Kanata" category.

-### Known issues / current limitations
+### Known issues and limitations

-- Syntax checking currently only works when.  `kanata.kbd`.
-- Absolute paths in `include` action that point outside current workspace are supported.
+- Absolute paths in `include` blocks that point outside the opened workspace aren't supported.

 ### Changelog